RahulMR42/oci-devops-deploy-instances-with-canary/README.md

 ![](images/oci-lb-5.png)

-- Select the server created .
+- Select all the servers created .

 ![](images/oci-lb-6.png)

-- As this a test ,select the Health checl policy as `http` and port as `80` and go next.
+- As this a test ,select the Health check policy as `http` and port as `80` and go next.

 ![](images/oci-lb-7.png)